eubhawatson-classes/dmit-2033-a01-winter-2026/README.md

 ## DMIT2033 (A01) - Winter Term 2026

 This repository contains **all in-class code-along examples** used throughout the term.
-Each folder represents a discrete demo completed live during lectures or labs.
+Each folder represents a discrete demo completed live during lectures.

 These examples are intended as **reference material**, not polished production projects.